-Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest in your normal activities.
-Also called major depressive disorder it can affect how you feel, think and behave and can lead to a variety of emotional and physical problems.
-You may have difficulty getting out of bed, eating too little or too much, finding any comfort in your surroundings or loved ones and you might feel that life isn’t worth living.
-It can affect, work, school, social activities or relationships with those around you.
+Depression is displayed by tearfulness, low motivation and irritability and can cause a persistent feeling of sadness and loss of interest in your daily activities.
+This can lead to a variety of emotional and physical problems.
+You may have difficulty getting out of bed, eating too little or too much, finding any comfort in your surroundings or loved ones and you might believe that life isn’t worth living.
+It can affect all your relationships and everything you do.

 Despite the fact that well-meaning friends and family may expect you to “cheer up,” depression is more than just a bout of the blues.
 Depression may be eased with understanding how you arrived in this situation and also by learning about solution-focused tools.
 However, depending on your specific circumstances, depression may require long-term treatment and medication or both by consulting with your primary care physician or a psychiatrist.